Polynominal/PyFlax/README.md

 ##Easing
 Currently theres only "Linear" easing however you can easily add your own easing types in the Tween.py dictionary called "ease"
 ##Usage
-variables is a dictionary list reflecting your class and expected value Timer.to(time,object,variables,easing)
+vars is a dictionary list reflecting your class and expected value

+Timer.to(time,object,vars,easing)

 *default easing is "Linear"